Browser Cookies

 This site uses cookies necessary to properly function.
 By closing this popup, clicking a link or continuing to browse otherwise, you agree to the use of cookies.
 View our policies.

-Podium Pathway:
+Podium Pathway

-WHERE FALLING IS JUST A PART OF THE CHOREOGRAPHY
+WHERE GRAVITY IS JUST A SUGGESTION!

-Program details:
+Program Details

 • Location: East St. Paul Arena (Fall/Winter Session)